cloudevents/spec/rocketmq-transport-binding.md

 The chosen event format defines how all attributes, including the payload, are represented.
 And in RocketMQ Message Header, it describes what is the type of transport event.

-The event metadata and data may then be rendered in accordance with the event format specification and the resulting data becomes the payload.
+The event metadata and data MAY then be rendered in accordance with the event format specification and the resulting data becomes the payload.

 #### 3.2.3.
 Metadata Headers